lm3nitro/Projects/MySQL/Installation.md

 Once we select *Finish* above, MySQL Workbench and Shell will be opened.
 Now we can double-click and enter our password when prompted.

-I have created the following pages:

 ![Pasted image 20240504120228](https://github.com/lm3nitro/Projects/assets/55665256/4dbad673-fb9b-4ffa-a3ac-0a0b4d8ade0b)

+In continuation, I have created the following pages:

++ Import Databases.md
++ MySQL Queries.md
++ Connecting Remotely.md